SakSal-tech/trade-capture-system/docs/Development-Errors-and-fixes.md

 Wildcard search using the `=like=` operator now works as expected in RSQL queries.
 The parser recognizes the operator, and the service returns correct results for queries with wildcards.

 2025-10-09T20:30:00 | TradeService.java, TradeRsqlVisitor.java | RSQL wildcard/like operator fix

+### Problem

+I wanted to verify that my unit test for TradeRsqlVisitor actually detects failures and does not produce false positives.
+This is a common practice to ensure that the test is meaningful and will catch real bugs if they occur.

+### Investigation

+- I temporarily changed the assertion in my test from `assertNotNull(spec, ...)` to `assertNull(spec, ...)` to force a failure.
+- Alternatively, I could have changed the visitor code to return `null` for the tested method.
+- When I ran the test, it failed as expected, confirming that the test is working and will catch problems if the visitor does not return a valid Specification.

+### Solution

+- After confirming the test can fail, I restored the correct assertion (`assertNotNull(spec, ...)`) and code.
+- This process proved that my test is not a false positive and will correctly report errors if the code breaks in the future.

+### Outcome

+Deliberately testing for failure is a useful technique to validate new tests.
+It is not meant to be left in the codebase, but helps ensure that the test suite is reliable and meaningful.
+My TradeRsqlVisitor test now provides confidence that the visitor logic is being checked properly.

+### Problem

+`org.junit.jupiter.api.AssertionFailedError: Expected exception to be thrown, but nothing was thrown.
+    at org.junit.jupiter.api.AssertThrows.assertThrows(AssertThrows.java:55)
+    at com.technicalchallenge.service.TradeRsqlVisitorTest.testInvalidOperatorThrowsException(TradeRsqlVisitorTest.java:123)`

+Unit tests for TradeRsqlVisitor did not throw an exception for unsupported RSQL operators (e.g., =invalid=), causing tests to pass when they should fail.
+This could allow invalid queries to be silently ignored, reducing robustness and making bugs harder to detect.

+### Root Cause

+The visitor logic only threw exceptions for unsupported operators in the toPredicate method, not in the visit(ComparisonNode) method.
+As a result, invalid operators could be processed without error until later, or even return null, which is unsafe.

+### Solution

+Added a check for supported operators at the start of visit(ComparisonNode) in TradeRsqlVisitor.
+Now throws IllegalArgumentException immediately for unsupported operators, ensuring invalid queries are rejected early.
+Replaced any return null in toPredicate with an exception for safety and clarity.
+Updated unit tests to expect exceptions for invalid operators and verify correct error handling.

+### Outcome

+Tests now fail as expected for unsupported operators, and the codebase is more robust against invalid RSQL queries.
+Exception handling is consistent and safe, and documentation is updated for future reference.

+2025-10-09T21:00:00 | TradeRsqlVisitor.java, TradeRsqlVisitorTest.java | Invalid operator exception handling fix